 Most of this is word-for-word from the book.
-I shared the book with my students and recommended it for them.
+I shared the book with my students and recommended it to them.
 Some of them got both the English and Korean versions of the book.
 I am sharing this with you to show you what kind of things you can find that you can share with students to learn English.

 Books, movies, news stories, and games that weren’t meant for ESL can sometimes fit perfectly with an English as a Second Language Class.
 I’ll share a few of the pages from some of my “Genius Notebooks” so you can see how they inspired me.

 Corny?
 Yes, but this was my introduction page to my second genius book.
 I filled it with quotes and the written exercises that I followed in this amazing book by Michael Gelb.
 Speaking of exercises, here is the finish of one of the exercises in which he asks you to go in at one sitting and write 100 questions about yourself.
 I wrote about work, love, my future, and so on.